 I was very lucky to find a machine – a TechnoGym model – using ropes/cords attached to the weights.
 This gives more free movement, akin to using free weights, but at the same time provides more stability and safety of the injured arm than simple triceps extension exercises using a hand weight

-Adduction and abduction exercises are very important to keeping the shoulder muscles in good condition.
-But even with effective physiotherapy, it’s likely, as I’ve found, that your shoulder muscles will have weakend slightly.
+Adduction and abduction exercises are very important to keep the shoulder muscles in good condition.
+But even with effective physiotherapy, it’s likely, as I’ve found, that your shoulder muscles will have weakened slightly.
 Maintaining deltoid and rotator cuff muscles are crucial to preventing developing other issues, such as shoulder impingement and rotator cuff dysfunction.

 Back to the back

-The muscles of to my back, particularly trapezius and lat. dorsi, which help you do things like rowing and pull ups have also weakened.
-Seated rows, have been effective at rebuilding those muscles.
-But in order to prevent in an imbalance occurring I use my affected LEFT arm individually, at 2kg and then increase to 4kh the weight, and use both arms.
+The muscles of to my back, particularly trapezius and lat.
+Dorsi, which help you do things like rowing and pull-ups have also weakened.
+Seated rows have been effective at rebuilding those muscles.
+But to prevent an imbalance occurring I use my affected LEFT arm individually, at 2kg and then increase to 4kh the weight, and use both arms.
 Exercises like this are not about straining and moving iron, just about slowly and carefully rebuilding strength.
-I know in time, it WILL come, but the loss of arm strength, and inability to slam the seated row backwards with a large weight is quite…difficulty at times,es, given I used to row competitively at Uni!
+I know in time, it WILL come, but the loss of arm strength and inability to slam the seated row backwards with a large weight is quite… difficult at times, given I used to row competitively at Uni!

 Arm strength exercises after elbow fracture are a vital part of returning to full health after a fractured olecranon.
 The difficulty is that progress is VERY slow, but will be even slowly if you try to rush things.
 I have found I was particularly grumpy coming back from the gym only able to move 2kg.

 I think I was partially ashamed.
 BUT by keeping at it, keeping up the small weight reps, I’ve begun to see an improvement.